codatio/codat-docs/docs/payables/_create-company.md

 ## Create a company

 Within Bill Pay, a company represents your SMB customer that pays and manages their bills using your application.
-To create it, use our <a href={props.endpointlink}>Create company</a> endpoint.
+To create it, use our <a href={props.endpointlink} target="_blank">Create company</a> endpoint.
 It returns the company schema containing the ID that you will use to establish a connection to an accounting software.

 <Tabs groupId="language">